kristian234/Movieasy/README.md

 ### Deployment
 - The application is deployed using docker on my own VPS.
 You can take a look at it here https://movieasy.xyz/ (If the website is offline please contact me.)
+- DISCLAIMER: the website version that is being hosted is the one that was also presented on (21/04/2024, Sunday)